sohu18/google-page-rank-algorithm/README.md

 the row and if we total all the elements in the rows then total will be the total incoming links in the specific webpages similarly if we add total elements in the  columns those will be the  total outgoing links from a specific page as above.

-   Similarly we create the transition matrix which show's the probability or percentage of the specifc webpages as follows:
+   Similarly we create the transition matrix which show's the probability or percentage of the specifc webpages as follows

- Transitional matrtix:
+ Transitional matrtix

 0   1 1/2 0 1 1 1
 0   0  0  1 0 0 0